 - Garnish: olive oil and paprika

 - Put garlic in food processor and pulse till minced.
-Add garbanzo beans and juice of half a lemon.
-While processor is working, slowly add olive oil till hummus reaches desired consistency.
+Stop processor and add garbanzo beans and juice of half a lemon.
+Start processor.
+While processor is working, slowly add olive oil until hummus reaches desired consistency.
 Add sea salt to taste.

-- Drizzle w a little olive oil, sprinkle with paprika and serve with vegetables, pita bread or pita chips!
+- To serve: place in a dish, drizzle with a little olive oil, sprinkle with paprika and serve with vegetables, pita bread or pita chips!
 I also use hummus in wraps and sandwiches for flavor and added protein.
 You can keep it covered in the fridge for several days.

 MAY I PLEASE ASK A FAVOR?